 Dr. Erwin belongs to several professional organizations including: the American Veterinary Medical Association, the International Veterinary Acupuncture Society, the International Association for Animal Hospice and Palliative Care, the International Veterinary Academy of Pain Management, the Association for Pet Loss and Bereavement and the American Holistic Veterinary Medical Association.

-Dr. Erwin is very committed to community involvement and has helped with such projects as the Pet Remembrance Candlelight Ceremony that is held on March 5 each year, the Veterinary Technician Open House at NOVA, guest lectures with the Blue Ridge Greyhound Association, and with several career days in Loudoun County Public Schools.
+Dr. Erwin is very committed to community involvement and has helped with such projects as: the Pet Remembrance Candlelight Ceremony that is held every March; guest lectures with groups such as: the Veterinary Technician Program at NOVA, Blue Ridge Greyhound Association, and Dulles Gateway Dog Training Club; and with several career days in Loudoun County Public Schools.
 She is a regular contributor for the Virginia-MD-Washington DC Dog Magazine and has also been featured in an article on pet hospice and palliative care in Cat Fancy Magazine.
-Dr. Erwin considers her clients and patients as extensions of her family and was very honored and humbled to be listed among the veterinarians in the Leesburg Today "Best of Loudoun Poll" for 2009.
+Dr. Erwin considers her clients and patients as extensions of her family and was very honored and humbled to be listed in the “Best of Loudoun” poll in the past.

 Throughout her years of practice, Dr. Erwin has become increasingly interested in combining superior medical skills with a more gentle, holistic approach to medicine.
 Her goal is to treat the whole pet and not just the symptoms of disease and to help provide the best possible quality of life for pets throughout all life stages.
 She desires to combine conventional medicine with Traditional Chinese Veterinary Medicine and Rehabilitation techniques to provide comprehensive care for her patients.
 Dr. Erwin also recognizes that the human-animal bond is very strong and that many pets and owners need more support to prepare for and handle end of life issues than is currently available in the area.
 To achieve this, Dr. Erwin completed the Association for Pet Loss and Bereavement's training workshop for pet loss counselors.
 Dr. Erwin is also committed to offering pet hospice and palliative care as well as in-home euthanasia services for Loudoun County and the surrounding areas.